-For the better part of a decade, we’ve been placing very good recruitment professionals into very good recruitment roles.
+Since 2004, we’ve been placing very good recruitment professionals into very good recruitment roles.
 We work domestically in the UK and Australian recruitment markets, as well as internationally, and we can essentially assist you with…

 Our Client portfolio, our Candidate network, our industry knowledge, and the level of service that we provide to anybody that we come into contact with, are what set us apart.